| materialize | R Documentation |

 Materializing a lazy tensor consists of:

-Loading the data from the internal dataset of the DataDescriptor
+Loading the data from the internal dataset of the DataDescriptor.

-Processing these batches in the preprocessing Graph
+Processing these batches in the preprocessing Graphs.

-Returning the result of the PipeOp
+Returning the result of the PipeOp pointed to by the DataDescriptor (pointer).

-columns we can benefit from caching because:
+With multiple lazy_tensor columns we can benefit from caching because:

 a) Output(s) from the dataset might be input to multiple graphs.